Difference Between a Hernia and Pulled Groin Muscle

 The most common cause of groin discomfort is a muscular strain.
 These symptoms are usually preceded by a sudden stretch of a group of muscles in this region.
 This straining of the muscle can tear fibers of the muscle that result in the pain you experience.
 From athletes to couch potatoes – we can all experience this.
 Muscular strains can be very painful but usually improve over time with rest and ice or non-steroidal inflammatory medication.
 The pain or discomfort from muscular strains rarely lasts more than a few months unless there is repetitive insult to the injured area.
 These are usually diagnosed when an experienced physician cannot identify a hernia as the cause of symptoms.

-The most common types of muscle strains causing groin pain are listed here:
+The most common types of muscle strains causing groin pain include:

 • Iliopsoas muscle strain